 New York created a series of grants to reduce the cost of fertility treatments.
 This program works with New York fertility clinics signed up for this program, to defray the costs off treatment.
 Depending on household income, patients receive a discount of 2.5% to 97.5% off their treatment costs.
 Patients apply through their participating clinic.
 Other requirements include patient’s must be a resident of New York, be between ages 21 – 44, have health insurance (not Medicare, etc.) and below a specific income threshold.
 For additional information contact visit their website, email: firstname.lastname@example.org or call Phone: (518) 474-1911.
 Here is a list of clinics that participate in the program.

 Parental Hope is a 501(c)(3) organization dedicated to raising awareness about infertility, providing emotional support to those battling infertility through support groups and providing financial support to couples battling infertility through the Parental Hope Family Grant.
 To learn more about the qualifications and how to apply visit their website today.
-Application Deadline: September 1, 2016
+Application Deadline: Visit the organization’s website for details

 The Pay-It-Forward Foundation helps couples in North Carolina who are struggling with infertility afford additional fertility treatments if past procedures have failed.
 This foundation helps couples who cannot afford treatments like IVF, donor egg IVF, and embryo adoption, military personnel who want to preserve fertility before deployment, or cancer patients who want to preserve fertility before treatments such as radiation or chemotherapy.